iamanrajput/GadgetGlobe/README.md

 # GadgetGlobe

 GadgetGlobe is an online electronics store built using React.
 It allows users to browse and purchase a wide range of electronic products such as laptops, phones, tablets, and accessories.
-The app provides features like product filtering by categories, a shopping cart, and order placement................
+The app provides features like product filtering by categories, a shopping cart, and order placement...............

 ## Features